sneha-balamurali/fpga/introduction/setup_guide.md

 ### OS v2.00

 1. For Windows, open the Vivado Tcl console or Vivado HSL Command Prompt and for Linux open the Terminal move to the directory where the `.bit` file was generated.
+If you didn't rename the project in the `make_project.tcl`, it will look something more like `<Path/to/repository>/tmp/Calibration/Calibration.runs/impl1/system_wrapper.bit`.
 ```bash
 cd <Path/to/repository>tmp/led_blink/led_blink.runs/impl1
 ```